 Some of these awesome animated series have been long forgotten about with the help of Cartoon Network who think that all kids today want their ‘zany’ offerings of the last few decades.
 The landscape of animated kids shows has changed.
 They don’t seem to make many action and fantasy cartoons series any more.
 It takes forever for the classic 80s cartoons to get revived or reshown on any platform while shows like Scooby-Doo seem to get a new series every year, but why?

 Scooby-Doo is the same show every single episode.
-The members of Mystery Inc. after case number 1043 should have clicked on by now that there is no such things as ghosts or ghouls and it is always somebody with way too much money and time on their hands causing all the creepy goings on in that old abandoned fairground!
+The members of Mystery Inc. after case number 1043 should have clicked on by now that there is no such things as ghosts or ghouls.
+They should have realised it is always somebody with way too much money and time on their hands causing all the creepy goings on in that old abandoned fairground!

 Sorry, we didn’t come here to bad mouth Scoob, I am ranting and as the 80s action cartoon shows are something I hold on to with a nostalgic tear in my eye.
 Yes, we realise these shows were made to primarily shift toys.
 Although some of these TV shows have also been rebooted but they are something we remember with great fondness.